Asadbek077/My-Personal-WebPage.github.io/README.md

 # Personal-Website
 This is my personal website, written with HTML5, CSS3, JavaScript and JQuery.
-This website is fully responsive
+This website is fully responsive.
+Design was partially taken from the Internet.